 I was excited because I’d written a story that children could understand and enjoy.

 Later that year my family moved and I never got my story back.
 But the seed was planted and I’ve wanted to write fun stories for children ever since.

-I currently live in northern Idaho with my husband Barry and our three children, two dogs and a cat.
+I currently live in northern Idaho with my husband Barry and our two youngest children, along with a yellow lab named Mini Caramel Latte and a tri-color calico named Maggie Skittles Seward.
 Each and every member of my family (including the furry ones) inspires creativity and more stories than I can capture in writing.